State Hockey Centre (South Australia)

-The State Hockey Centre, currently known as MATE Stadium (formerly known as the Pines Stadium and Distinctive Homes Hockey Arena (2003–2009)), is a 4,000 capacity, government owned outdoor field hockey stadium located in Gepps Cross, a northern suburb of Adelaide, South Australia.
+The State Hockey Centre, currently known as MATE Stadium (from 2003 to 2009 known as the Pines Stadium and Distinctive Homes Hockey Arena), is a 4,000 capacity, government owned outdoor field hockey stadium located in Gepps Cross, a northern suburb of Adelaide, South Australia.
 It offers two international-standard wet hockey pitches which are used for both competition and training activities.

 It is the home to the Southern Hotshots and SA Suns in the Australian Hockey League.

 Features

 Pitch 1 has a 'TeamSports Surface - Auqaturf Evolution' surface and Pitch 2 has a 'STI - Poligras Olympia CoolPlus' surface.

 The stadium has fixed seating capacity of 330 and room for a further 4,000 temporary seats.

 The car park is capacity is 200 cars plus four disabled cars.
 Adjacent grassed areas to the west and north are used as overflow car parks for major events.

 The State Hockey Centre upstairs area has a Main Function Area and adjoining Pak Poy Room, along with bar/cafeteria facilities.

 A number of significant South Australian hockey identities are recognized in naming of parts of the hockey centre: